 Megan Draper’s hemlines will rise shorter and shorter, until they graze her navel and give a tasteful flash of belly button.
 Meanwhile, much as the moon sways the tides, her eyelashes will sense the change and gradually grow larger and larger, until they are able to fan a breeze across the whole of Manhattan.
 Meg’s bell sleeves will get floatier, while hair gets bigger and earrings get danglier.
 It’s a season of all-or-nothing for Mrs Draper number two.

 Pete Campbell’s hairline… can it be salvaged?
 I wish it could, although it seems dubious.
 Maybe Sterling, Cooper and Partners will land a hair plugs client..?
 No, probably not.
 Also, Pete Campbell would never sink to hair plugs level, it merely makes me feel bad for Vincent Kartheiser.
-See my skilful photo editing skills to provide you with an insightful before and after.
+See my skilful photo editing skills comparable to those who do pro web design and development to provide you with an insightful before and after.
 You’re welcome.

 Is it me, or is everything getting ever more arty and conceptual?
-Freddy’s opening monologue to the camera makes for a solid one minute and 33 seconds of through-the-fourth-wall eye contact.
+Freddy’s opening monologue to the camera in one of his crisp long sleeve performance shirts makes for a solid one minute and 33 seconds of through-the-fourth-wall eye contact.
 Megan Draper’s entrance is played out in sexy slow-mo as she swishes out of her soft top to Don’s mighty approval while I’m a Man plays (wait, was this meant to be real or a figment of Don’s ego?
 It’s not always easy to tell.)
 Then, good god, someone please explain why Don is shivering outside on the terrace at the end?
 Is he in DANGER?
 Is he just morbidly shocked at finally facing his own, jobless reality?
 What.
 Does.
 It all.
 Mean.

 Oh, right, and Joan.
 Killing it, as per.
 Looking beautiful.
 Getting business DONE.
 Can’t wait to see more of good ol’ Chrizzy Hendricks in episode two.